-Rez was born in a refugee camp in Pakistan as her family escaped persecution in their homeland of Kurdistan.
+Rez was born in a refugee camp in Pakistan, as her family escaped persecution in their homeland of Kurdistan.
 She was awarded the Young New Zealander of the Year 2017 for her services to human rights and was a Women of Influence Finalist 2017.
 She is a lawyer and advocate for human rights, gender equality, and refugee rights.
+Rez holds a Master of Laws from Harvard Law School.

 Bilal is originally from Afghanistan but has been living in New Zealand for the past 18 years.
 He has recently graduated from the University of Auckland with a bachelor’s degree in Psychology and he currently work two jobs - as youth worker for NZ Red Cross and as a behaviour therapist with children on the autism spectrum.